manan-paneri-99/gauss-binomial-mp99/README.md

 ## Gaussiandistribution.py
 Gaussian distribution class for calculating and visualizing a Gaussian distribution.
 Methods to compute Gaussian distribution features include-

-* 'calculate_mean()': Function to calculate the mean of the data set.
+* '<calculate_mean()>': Function to calculate the mean of the data set.
-* 'calculate_stdev()': Function to calculate the standard deviation of the data set.
+* '<calculate_stdev()>': Function to calculate the standard deviation of the data set.
-* 'plot_histogram()': Function to output a histogram of the instance variable data using matplotlib pyplot library.
+* '<plot_histogram()>': Function to output a histogram of the instance variable data using matplotlib pyplot library.
-* 'pdf(x)': Probability density function calculator for the gaussian distribution.
+* '<pdf(x)>': Probability density function calculator for the gaussian distribution.
-* 'plot_histogram_pdf': Function to plot the normalized histogram of the data and a plot of the probability density function along the same range
+* '<plot_histogram_pdf>': Function to plot the normalized histogram of the data and a plot of the probability density function along the same range

 **Default**: *mu*= 0 and *sigma*=1
 * Form: guass(mu, sigma) *